EnricoPicci/go-class/src/concurrency-patterns/drop-pattern/readme.md

 # Drop pattern

-In this example we implement worker drop pattern.
+In this example we implement the drop pattern.

 A certain number of requests is sent to a worker pool.